Leadership

 So keep the tradition alive.
 Tell a tall one at the firehouse today.

-Jim Aleski is a 25-year fire service veteran and career lieutenant in the Cherry Hill (NJ) Fire Department outside of Philadelphia.
+Jim Aleski is a nearly 30-year fire service veteran and career lieutenant in the Cherry Hill (NJ) Fire Department outside of Philadelphia.
 Jim serves as a Branding and Content Specialist at NEP Services and formerly served as the Communications/Social Media Director for the Professional Firefighters Association of New Jersey (PFANJ), the state affiliate of the International Association of Fire Fighters (IAFF).
 Prior to becoming a career firefighter, Jim responded as a volunteer while working for more than a decade as a media producer.
 Jim was involved in the production of hundreds of national TV commercials, network branding campaigns, music videos, and corporate communication projects.
 Jim holds a BS in Mass Communications from Emerson College and earned a MS in Fire and Emergency Management Administration from Oklahoma State University.